coq/coq/doc/sphinx/language/core/sections.rst

       module [#note3]_

 .. [#note1] For :cmd:`Definition`, :cmd:`Lemma`, ... the default visibility is
-   to be available outside the section and available with a short name when imported outside the current module.
-The :attr:`local` attribute make the corresponding identifiers available in the current module but only with a fully qualified name outside the current module.
+   to be available outside the section and available with a short name when the current :cmd:`Module` is imported (with :cmd:`Import` or cmd:`Export`) outside the current :cmd:`Module`.
+   The :attr:`local` attribute make the corresponding identifiers available in the current :cmd:`Module` but only with a fully qualified name outside the current :cmd:`Module`.

-.. [#note2] For :cmd:`Coercion` and :cmd:`Canonical Structure`, the :attr:`global`
+.. [#note2] For :cmd:`Coercion` and :cmd:`Canonical Structure`, the
-   visibility, which is the default, makes them available outside the section, in the current module, and outside the current module when it is imported.
+   :attr:`global` visibility, which is the default, makes them available outside the section, in the current :cmd:`Module`, and outside the current :cmd:`Module` when it is imported (with :cmd:`Import` or cmd:`Export`).

 .. [#note3] For :cmd:`Set` and :cmd:`Unset`, the :attr:`export` and
-   :attr:`global` attributes both make the command's effects persist outside the current section, in the current module.
-It will also persist outside the current module with the :attr:`global` attribute, or with the :attr:`export` attribute, when the module is imported.
+   :attr:`global` attributes both make the command's effects persist outside the current section, in the current :cmd:`Module`.
+   It will also persist outside the current :cmd:`Module` with the :attr:`global` attribute, or with the :attr:`export` attribute, when the :cmd:`Module` is imported (with :cmd:`Import` or cmd:`Export`).
-   The default behaviour (no attribute) is to make the setting persist outside the section in the current module, but not outside the current module.
+   The default behaviour (no attribute) is to make the setting persist outside the section in the current :cmd:`Module`, but not outside the current :cmd:`Module`.

 .. _Admissible-rules-for-global-environments: